hbctraining/Intro-to-rnaseq-fasrc-salmon-flipped/lessons/09_quasi_alignment_salmon_sbatch.md

 ### Create a job submission script to run Salmon in serial

-Let's start by opening up a text file in `vim`:
+Let's start by moving to our `scripts` directory within 'rnaseq' and opening up a text file in `vim`:

 ```
+cd ~/rnaseq/scripts/
 $ vim salmon_all_samples.sbatch
 ```